Pilgrim's Tales publishing is passionate about inspiring others

 another.
 This is a look at the real Africa — unsanitized for your protection.

-Now also available for Kindle and Nook.
+Now also available for Amazon Kindle.

 "Honest, gritty and insightful.
 Best of all, it makes the world’s most exciting continent read just like that.” ~ John Heminway, author, No Man's Land: A Personal Journey into Africa